 This means that most interactions sales professionals have with customers are pretty short-term, although the length of the sales cycle varies between companies.
-Sales work is also more quantitative compared to customer success — it's driven by quotas and emphasizes upsells and other revenue-boosters.
+Sales work is also more quantitative compared to customer success — it's driven by quotas and emphasizes upsell opportunities and other revenue-boosters.

 The daily duties of sales professionals include key tasks like:

-The skill sets for sales representatives versus customer success professionals vary greatly.
+The skill sets for sales representatives versus customer success managers vary greatly.
 Sales reps often require the following skills:

 Customer success professionals' main focus is on nurturing the customer in the post-sales phase, with the end goal being to convert every customer into a loyal, lifelong user.
 This includes monitoring customer health and offering helpful, tailored solutions to customers' needs and pain points as they crop up.

 Customer success team members are much more qualitatively-focused than sales team members.
-They aim to build and maintain long-term relationships with customers.
+They aim to build and maintain long-term, strong relationships with your customer base.

 This is done by regularly communicating with each customer, checking in to make sure they're comfortable and satisfied with the product, and proactively suggesting opportunities to use the product in the most effective ways.